 Do I need to come out to a specialist?

 One way to get the best possible health care is to be open and honest with your expert (doctor, sociologist, etc.).
 Coming out is always a personal choice.
 However, doing it right can increase the care you get from your specialist.
-I.e., only in this way they can give you the best possible care.
+I.e., only in this way can they give you the best possible care.

 Remember that the things you and your doctor discuss during your visit will be completely private unless there’s a situation where they believe you may be in danger of hurting yourself or others or being hurt by someone else.